halfq/Rockyou2021/README.md

 cd Rockyou2021-100GB
 qbittorrent rockyou2021.txt.torrent
 ```
-## ¡WARNING, IN THE SEEDING PHASE IT CAN TAKE A LONG TIME!
+## IMPORTANT: IN THE SEEDING PHASE IT CAN TAKE A LONG TIME!
 ### At this point you will click on seeding the file to get the rockyou2021.txt.
 <p align="center">
 <img src="Images/wordlist.jpg"